Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-On the other hand, some have been domesticated and are kept as pets.
+That said, some skunks have been domesticated and are kept as pets.
 Their feeding regimen needs to include a well-balanced diet to keep them healthy.
 However, there’s still a lot of information to be researched on how you can take care of a skunk in your home.

 Featured Image Credit: Delovely Pics, Shutterstock